 Using Video With Wrongful Death

-Our legal team recently resolved a complex catastrophic case involving a very tragic motorcycle accident where our client was critically injured in an accident due to the recklessness and negligent behavior of a drunk driver.
+Our legal team based on my response recently resolved a complex catastrophic case involving a very tragic motorcycle accident where our client was critically injured in an accident due to the recklessness and negligent behavior of a drunk driver.
 Despite the doctors’ best efforts, our client passed away and we were asked to represent the heirs of the deceased in that case.

 Upon being retained, we immediately began documenting the daily life events of the family relating to the tragedy, the realities it presented, as well as bringing to life the emotions and the various traumas they had to live with.
 We did this to provide the jury a thorough understanding of the pain and suffering experienced by the family during the mourning period, the legal and financial period, and basically any and all time after the accident and before the time of the trial.